-A dozen or two books seems an lindicator of success.
-Not to mention my 20 years of newspaper columns columnist, or the seven years as a daily radio show host.
+A dozen or two books seems an indicator of success.
+Not to mention my 20 years of newspaper columns, magazine columnist, or seven years as a daily radio show host.

-When that happens, I'll know we're connected Perhaps the easiest way to begin reading my stuff is to start with my blogs ...
+When that happens, I'll know we're connected Perhaps the easiest way to begin reading my stuff is to start ...

 DURING CONSTRUCTION AND TODAY

 Constructed by death-defying, devil-may-care mining men during the Great Depression, this charismatic trail and tunnel opens up one of the most scenic vistas of Glacier National Park.
 See the tunnel under construction, and today.